hcxyeah/MCS-BetterSearchHotel/README.md

 ### Technologies Used in this application
 ##### 1. Frequent Phrase mining
 This is done using [SegPhrase](https://github.com/shangjingbo1226/SegPhrase) mining technology.
 SegPhrase mines phrase with tiny set of training data.
 The essential idea is to feed a small set of training data into mining process.
+In this project, I produced a training list of phrases and feed it into the algorithm to get a list of frequent phrase.
 ##### 2. Topic Modeling
 This project uses LDA algorithm to conduct topic modeling on the listings description data.
 The text data is preprocessed with the following steps: stemming, removing stop words, eliminating words that have document frequency smaller than 0.1 and bigger than 0.9 removed.
 For each subset of the listings (filtered by the frequent phrase), ten topics are generated, each of which is represented by 15 words.